Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Introduction

 Our interest in the {\em approximate} $f$-edge cover problem is inspired by a new application to anonymizing data in environments where users have different privacy demands; see~\cite{Pothen-etal,Choromanski-etal,KP16}.
 Here the data records correspond to edges and the privacy demand of $v$ is measured by $f(v)$; the goal is to anonymize as few records to satisfy everyone's privacy demands.

+\paragraph{New Results.} We give new algorithms for computing $f$-matchings and $f$-edge covers approximately and exactly. \begin{itemize} \item We give an $O_{\epsilon}(m\alpha(m, n)$-time $(1-\epsilon)$-approximation algorithm for maximum weight $f$-matching problem.
+The algorithm generalizes the $(1-\epsilon)$-approximate maximum weight matching algorithm by Duan and Pettie~\cite{DP14} and improves on the $O(f(V)(m + n \log n))$ running time of Gabow~\cite{Gab18}.
+The main technical contribution is the application of \emph{relaxed complementary slackness}~\cite{GT89,GT91,DP14} on $f$-matchings, and a new DFS-based search procedure for looking for a \emph{maximal} set of \emph{edge-disjoint} augmenting paths in $O(m \alpha(m, n))$ time.

-\paragraph{New Results.} We give new algorithms for computing $f$-factors and $f$-edge covers approximately and exactly. \begin{itemize} \item We show that a folklore reduction from minimum weight 1-edge cover to maximum weight 1-factor (matching) is approximation-preserving, in the sense that any $(1-\epsilon)$-approximation for matching gives a $(1+\epsilon)$-approximation for edge cover.
+\item We show that a folklore reduction from minimum weight 1-edge cover to maximum weight 1-matching (matching) is approximation-preserving, in the sense that any $(1-\epsilon)$-approximation for matching gives a $(1+\epsilon)$-approximation for edge cover.
 This implies that 1-edge cover can be $(1+\epsilon)$-approximated in $O_\epsilon(m)$ time~\cite{DP14}, and that one can apply any number of simple and practical algorithms~\cite{DrakeHougardy,Pettie-Sanders,DP14} to approximate 1-edge cover.
-This simple reduction does not extend to $f$-factors/$f$-edge covers.
+This simple reduction does \emph{not} extend to $f$-matchings/$f$-edge covers when $f$ is arbitrary.

-\item We give an $O_\epsilon(m)$-time $(1+\epsilon)$-approximation algorithm for weighted $f_C$-edge cover, for any $f_C$.
+\item We give an $O_\epsilon(m\alpha(m, n))$-time $(1+\epsilon)$-approximation algorithm for weighted $f_C$-edge cover, for any $f_C$.
 Our algorithm follows from two results, both of which are somewhat surprising.
-First, any approximate weighted $f_F$-factor algorithm {\em that reports a $(1\pm \epsilon)$-optimal dual solution} can be transformed into a $(1+O(\epsilon))$-approximate weighted $f_C$-edge cover algorithm.
-Second, such an $f_F$-factor algorithm exists, and its running time is $O_\epsilon(m)$.
+First, any approximate weighted $f_F$-matching algorithm {\em that reports a $(1\pm \epsilon)$-optimal dual solution} can be transformed into a $(1+O(\epsilon))$-approximate weighted $f_C$-edge cover algorithm.
+Second, such an $f_F$-matching algorithm exists, and its running time is $O_\epsilon(m\alpha(m, n))$.
 The first claim is clearly false if we drop the approximate dual solution requirement (for the same reason that an $O(1)$-approximate vertex cover does not translate into an $O(1)$-approximate maximum independent set), and the second is surprising because the running time is independent of the demand function $f_F$ and the magnitude of the edge weights.

-\item As corollaries of these reductions, we obtain a new exact algorithm for minimum cardinality $f_C$-edge cover running in $O(m\sqrt{f_C(V)})$ time, rather than $O(m^{3/2})$ time (\cite{Gab83}), and a direct algorithm for cardinality $f_F$-factor that runs in $O(m\sqrt{f_F(V)})$ time, without reduction~\cite{Gab83} to the Micali-Vazirani algorithm~\cite{MV80}. \end{itemize}
+\item As corollaries of these reductions, we obtain a new exact algorithm for minimum cardinality $f_C$-edge cover running in $O(m\alpha(m, n)\sqrt{f_C(V)})$ time, rather than $O(m^{3/2})$ time (\cite{Gab83}), and a direct algorithm for cardinality $f_F$-matching that runs in $O(m\alpha(m, n)\sqrt{f_F(V)})$ time, without reduction~\cite{Gab83} to the Micali-Vazirani algorithm~\cite{MV80,Var94,Var12}. \end{itemize}